Tax Levy Release

 File for Bankruptcy

-When you file for Chapter 7 or Chapter 13 bankruptcy, all collection activities against you, including tax levies, are typically stopped immediately.
-Depending on your situation, some or all of your tax liability may be erased with your discharge.
-Tax professionals, like the experienced team at Five Stone Tax Advisers, can help you better understand how filing for bankruptcy impacts your tax liability.
+Depending on your circumstances, some or all of your tax liability may be discharged.
+Experienced tax professionals, like the team at Five Stone Tax Advisers, can help you understand how bankruptcy may impact your tax situation.

 Avoid Tax Levies if Possible